Compensation issues at UNCA

 Data sources

-The salary data here comes from the UNC Salary Information Database.
+Salary data for the UNC System comes from the UNC Salary Information Database.
 The UNC Database provides microdata on salaries for all employees of the UNC System.
 It’s updated quarterly so it makes for an excellent resource that’s detailed and current.